 “Chartered financial analyst” (CFA) and “certified financial planner” (CFP) are common certifications for individuals working in finance, namely financial advisors.
 These are designed to tell a client (or employer) that the holder has received education in certain types of financial work.
 The certification processes require applicants to have different amounts of experience and education.
 Let’s go over what separates these two certifications so that you can choose the right one for you – regardless of whether you’re trying to find a financial advisor or you want to get certified yourself.

 Financial advisors are experts in financial planning, investment management and other areas of financial services.
-They mainly help clients, which could be individuals, groups or other firms, set and achieve financial goals.
+They mainly help clients, which could be individuals, groups or other firms, achieve financial goals.
 Some financial advisors advise clients on a broad range of topics.
 Others will focus specifically on one financial topic or situation.
 For example, a financial advisor who’s also a certified public accountant (CPA) may focus on tax management.
 Some advisors also work with specific clients, like professional athletes or individuals creating estate plans.

 In order to showcase their expertise in a tangible way, advisors may put in the work to receive advanced certifications.
 Two of the most common options are the chartered financial analyst (CFA) and certified financial planner (CFP) certifications.
 But what does it take to earn these titles, and how do they differ?

-CFA vs. CFP: What Do They Do?
+CFA vs. CFP: What Are the Key Differences?

 If you’re looking for a financial advisor, you can be confident that someone with either of these certifications has gone through the work of understanding how to manage your finances.
 Inversely, if you want to bolster your resume with one of these certifications, the one you choose will depend on the kind of work that you want to do.
 You can learn more about the specific certification programs below.